28 June 2021 by Andy Austen

 The four cabin types on the Venice Simplon-Orient-Express, are twin cabins, single cabins, cabin suites and grand suites.
 Here's the lowdown on each:

-Most of the train is made up as twin cabins.
+Most of the train is made up of Historic Cabins.
 On boarding the train your twin cabin is daytime seating area with a banquette seat running down one side of the cabin.
 Both travellers can watch the view meandering past the window as the train heads across many and varied European landscapes.
 A reasonable sized wash basin and mirror built into the carriage, complete with European plug and razor sockets.
 As well as a brass or chrome luggage rack and clothes hangers to store overnight luggage on and hang up black tie clothes for dinner, to hang out any ceases.